Egogosh/ft_containers/README.md

 <h1 align="center">ft_containers</h1>
-The standard C++ containers have all a specific usage.
-To make sure you understand them, let’s re-implement them!
+The standard C++ containers have all a specific usage./n To make sure you understand them, let’s re-implement them!